mautrix/docs/bridges/go/meta/authentication.md

 # Authentication
+You may want to use [mautrix-manager](https://github.com/mautrix/manager) instead of bot commands.
+It will automate extracting cookies so you don't need to mess with browser devtools.

 0. Open a private chat with the bridge bot.
 Usually `@instagrambot:your.server` or `@facebookbot:your.server`
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
 1. Send `login` to the bridge bot.
 The bot should ask you to paste cookies,